-What sort of changes can I expect to my Yoga practice, my health and my lifestyle?
+What sort of changes can I expect?

 People can change in lots of ways.
 Your Yoga will be enriched by your knowledge, and by the increased strength and flexibility you’ll gain through practice on the course.
 You’ll learn all about why and how Yoga boosts wellness, and as long as you are applying your newly-gained knowledge you’ll begin to radiate good health.
 Lifestyle changes happen, partly because you’re making space for more practice and study, and partly because health and wellness will become important to you in a new way.

 One of our teachers talks about her personal journey and how she arrived and thrived as a teacher.

 You can also read about what it’s really like to transition from student to teacher on our blog.